d4rk5eed/Prelude-for-Rails-and-Novels/README.md

 **company-robe** to be greeted with an intellisense like method definitions.

 *TODO bundle commands with key and bundle robe start with project in*

+### Rspec Mode features

+Should be add from this http://crypt.codemancers.com/posts/2013-03-28-poor-mans-rspec-mode-for-emacs/